Slack 22.06.25

 - Fixed: When using one of your team’s homemade workflows, entering Japanese or Korean characters no longer adds bonus, unintended Japanese or Korean characters.

-- Fixed: App messages were missing the colourful line that appears alongside their buttons and forms.
+- Fixed: App messages were missing the colorful line that appears alongside their buttons and forms.
 No longer!
-Colour has been returned to all the places that it should be.
+Color has been returned to all the places it should be.

 - Fixed: When you’re reacting to a message, Slack puts your most-used emoji up front – because that’s a helpful thing to do.
 Recently, and in very specific circumstances, Slack has been showing blank spaces instead of emoji.
 This is much less helpful.
 And now it’s fixed.